jrpotter/notebook/complexity/time.md

 %%ANKI
 Basic
 What does it mean for a computation model to be polynomially equivalent to another?
-Back: The former can simulate the latter with only a polynomial different in running time.
+Back: They can simulate one another with only a polynomial difference in running time.
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1766252096630-->
 END%%